 In many industries, it’s of core importance to have a safe and secure working environment.
 It’s important to keep the health and safety of employees and guide them about all possible hazards.
-To make sure companies and organizations follow the needful laws and regulations, the Occupational Safety and Health Administration (OSHA) introduced the 10-hour certification course.
+To make sure companies and organizations follow the needful laws and regulations, the Occupational Safety and Health Administration (OSHA) authorizes the 10-hour safety course.
 The course outlines the policies to guide and train employees, along with mandatory steps that organizations should take to build a safe working environment.
-Having industry-specific content, the certification gives ample knowledge and information to the employees about possible hazards and ways to overcome them.
+Having industry-specific content, the course gives ample knowledge and information to the employees about possible hazards and ways to overcome them.

 What is OSHA 10 Certification?

-Purpose of OSHA 10 Certification
+Purpose of OSHA 10 Certificate

 - Educate workers on common safety risks in their industry.